So you want to set up your website, but you don’t want to pay for web hosting.

 Test your internet connection using speed testing tools like this one to determine your current speeds.
 You should also confirm with your ISP whether you have any data limits on your connection.

 If your ISP caps your data usage or throttles it back if the usage is too much, you may need to look at changing your provider.
+Still, there are ways you can consider as solutions if you do not want to change your internet provider; these include Content Delivery Networks (CDNs) and proxy servers.

 Set up and Configure Your Server

-With your hardware, connection and operating system ready, you’ll need to set up the software you need to host your site.
+With your hardware, connection, and operating system ready, you’ll need to set up the software you need to host your site.

 This will depend on the operating system you’ve chosen for your server.
-Windows Server installations can install IIS, the web server add on.
+Windows Server installations can install IIS, the web server add-on.
 This Microsoft support documentation for IIS gives you step-by-step instructions on what to do.

 You may need to open up ports on your home router and firewall to allow your web traffic to pass back and forth from your web server.
 Ports 80 and 443 are the most essential for web traffic, so be sure these aren’t blocked.